InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/not-invented-here.md

 Companies with software developers :) We suppose that this may also be a more common problem among deeply silo-ed engineering teams and/or in companies with more mature/entrenched engineering cultures.

 ## Forces

 *What makes the problem difficult?
 What are the trade-offs?
 These are constraints that can be changed at a cost.*

 * Lack of trust.
 Limited opportunities to build relationships and trust with Developers outside of their particular area.
 * Strong egos (team or individual).
 * Unwillingness or reluctance to work with others.
 * Concern that contributions from non-team members might be of inferior quality.
 * Concerns related to time constraints.
-Project Managers need to to deliver the project in alignment with schedule committments.
+Project Managers need to to deliver the project in alignment with schedule commitments.
 * Belief that learning and implementing something new will take away from the prime directive.
 * No incentive to contribute or even consume because it is counter to their KPIs.
 * Software may not be modular/designed for reuse.
-Team writing the code is not positioned to accept innersource contributions.
+Team writing the code is not positioned to accept InnerSource contributions.
 * Fear of losing control.
 * Security can be a problem.